GiackAloZ/AcousticWaveCPML.jl/README.md

 - $t_i$ is the thickness (in meters) of the CPML boundary in dimension $i$,
 - $N$ is a power coefficient (we used $N=2$),
 - $f$ is the dominating frequency of the source $s$,
-- $R$ is the reflection coefficient (different values where used depending on the thickness of the CPML boundary),
+- $R$ is the reflection coefficient (different values were used depending on the thickness of the CPML boundary),
 - $d_i(x)$ is the normalized distance (between $0$ and $1$) from $x$ to the interior part $\overline{\Omega}$ of $\Omega$ in dimension $i$.

-We picked these experimentally determined coefficients from reference studies of CPML BDCs on acoustic wave equation (see [[1](#references)] and [[2](#references)]).
+We picked these experimentally determined coefficients from reference studies of CPML BDCs on the acoustic wave equation (see [[1](#references)] and [[2](#references)]).

 One crucial observation is that each component of the $\psi_i$ and $\xi_i$ fields is non-zero only in the boundary incident to its dimension (i.e. $\psi_x$ is only non-zero in the $x$-direction boundaries).
-This simplifies the equations in most of the boundary region: the full equation needs to be computed only for boundary corners.
+This simplifies the equations in most of the boundary regions: the full equation needs to be computed only for boundary corners.

 The full set of equations with boundary conditions then becomes: